-There are free route planning software available but all of them come with significant limitations, especially if you’re managing a professional route.
+Free route planning software is available but often has significant limitations, especially if you’re managing a professional route.

-For example, free route planning software greatly limits how many stops you can have per route.
-But for $20 per month, you can use the Circuit Route Planner and can add unlimited stops to a single route.
+For example, free route planning software greatly limits how many stops your drivers can have per route.
+But for $20 per month, you can use Circuit Route Planner and add unlimited stops to a single route.